la2050/archive/_projects/2016/supporting-las-foster-youth-by-creating-a-dependable-community-built-on-trust-and-consistency.md

   - Publicity/awareness
   - Infrastructure (building/space/vehicles etc.)
   - Network/relationship support
+project_description: >-
+  50% of  the 28,000 foster youth in LA end up homeless, in gangs, institutionalized or in jail.
+Over 42% of foster youth drop out of high school and  only 3% graduate from college.
+Starting in Grade 7, TAP will build an exclusive & consistent community for at-risk foster youth, building on the success of our summer program to include an afterschool program to launch in April providing the necessary support & motivation needed year-round.
 project_impact: >-
   ["College matriculation rates","District-wide graduation rates","Proficiency
   in English and Language Arts and Math","Student education